bokeh/bokeh/sphinx/source/docs/dev_guide.rst

 Spread the word
 ^^^^^^^^^^^^^^^

-Finally, as an open source project, Bokeh relies on word-of-mouth advertising.
+Finally, as an open source project, Bokeh relies on word-of-mouth to reach new users.
 If you enjoy using Bokeh or are already contributing to Bokeh, please tell your friends and the people you work with about Bokeh.

 Bokeh is also on `Twitter`_ and `LinkedIn`_.
 Please follow those accounts for updates and news about Bokeh.
 And we always appreciate it if you tag Bokeh's